PistonDevelopers/blog.piston.rs/_posts/2019-04-15-transitioning-to-image-rs.md

 ### Personal Comments on the Transition

-Due to two recent occurences of suspicious activity, my focus has been on the security of the Piston project.
+Due to two recent occurences of suspicious activity, my focus has been on the security of The Piston Project.
 This has delayed other work and made me aware of how much time it takes to just run The Piston Project and AdvancedResearch.

 - People working on image libraries deserve the best working environment it is possible to make